nonolk/domoticz_tahoma_blind/README.md

 To use this plugin you need to install the last stable release of Domoticz https://www.domoticz.com and to install the required python library.

+The plugin currently support the following device types: roller Shutters, screens (interior/exterior), awning, pergolas, garage door, windows and blinds(postions only, no slats control).

+This plugins use some from https://github.com/moroen/IKEA-Tradfri-plugin, thanks @moroen for the first free function.

 ## Installation

 Python version 3.4 or higher required & Domoticz version 4.10717 or greater.
 To install: